Joshua-Stacy-VA/Vista-VAM/A&A/VA_Guides/A&A SOP Guide_2019-02.md

 ISCP plan expected for each assessing entity as identified in GRC Facilities
 ¥ Facility.
 LAN.ISCP
 ¥ Facility.
-PBX.ISCPÊ(May only apply to certain facilities with wired PBX) ¥ Facility.
+PBX.ISCP(May only apply to certain facilities with wired PBX) ¥ Facility.
 Major application (May only apply to facility that house and manage the MA)

-Ê¥Facility.DRP
+¥Facility.DRP
 Each facility must have a DRP plan
 ISCP plan expected for LAN and as applicable PBX and or MA Region Other